-If you have ever watched some survivalists shows than you have probably noticed that most of them do use flint and steel to make a fire.
+If you have ever watched some survivalist shows then you have probably noticed that most of them do use flint and steel to make a fire.
 The main reason they use it is that it is fairly easy to use and you are almost guaranteed to make a spark provided that the flint and steel are not wet.
-Make a small bed of tinder and or wood shavings and use the flint and steel to make a spark, if you have never tried using a flint and steel don’t worry you will geta spark in a couple of attempts.
+Make a small bed of tinder and or wood shavings and use the flint and steel to make a spark, if you have never tried using flint and steel don’t worry you will get a spark in a couple of attempts.

-The spark from the flint and steel will be hot enough to burn tinder and wood shavings, generally speaking, the spark will be above 1000 degrees hot, and some brands who use Ferrocerium can generate a spark with an average temperature of 5500 degrees.
+The spark from the flint and steel will be hot enough to burn tinder and wood shavings, generally speaking, the spark will be above 1000 degrees hot, and some brands which use Ferrocerium can generate a spark with an average temperature of 5500 degrees.

 Yes, you heard it right, you can actually start a fire with a flashlight.
 All flashlights will have a reflective layer around the bulb, this is to make the flashlight more effective.
 You will have to take apart your flashlight and remove this reflective part, now use it to channel the sun’s rays on your tinder, and with some alignment, you will find the correct position and you will have a fire burning in no time.

 This fire-starting method also involves friction as the main source of producing enough heat to get the tinder to catch on fire.
 Grab a thick dry wood, split it in half, and go look for a good strong stick.
 Place the stick on the flat area of the thicker dry wood and place some wood shavings at the end of the plow, the plow is the actual stick.
-Now start moving the plow font to back as fast as you can, this will create friction and a lot of heat which will ignite the wood shavings.
+Now start moving the plow front to back as fast as you can, this will create friction and a lot of heat which will ignite the wood shavings.